 Which U.S. states tip most?
 A new study breaks down gratuity rates across the country.

-Americans often voice their frustrations over tipping, but that hasn't stopped them from doing so when eating out.
+Americans often voice their frustrations over the ubiquity of tipping, but that hasn't stopped them from giving generously to reward good service.

 Consumers spent an estimated $77.6 billion on tips for food purchased at restaurants, bars and other eateries in 2023, according to a new study by LendingTree.
 The analysis, which draws on the most recent government data available, gives readers a snapshot of how much Americans tip and in which states they tip the most.
 It found that tipping rates tend to be higher in states where people eat out more.